Madusa: Personal life

 After a brief first marriage to Eddie Gilbert in 1990, Miceli's second marriage was on February 14, 1998, to NFL player Ken Blackman, eight months after they met in June 1997.
 They shared homes in Cincinnati and Homosassa, Florida.
 In 1998, they opened a motorcycle shop called Spookee Custom Cycles, which made motorcycles for other NFL players such as Kimo von Oelhoffen, Darnay Scott, Bradford Banta, and Dan Wilkinson.
 The couple later divorced in 2008.

 On June 25, 2011, Miceli married Alan Jonason, a sergeant major in the U.S. Army, in Memphis.
 The wedding took place at Graceland and was broadcast over the internet for over 22,000 fans.

 In 1995, she appeared in the films Shootfighter II, Death Match, and Intersanction II.
-In Japan, she released a CD of songs sung in Japanese.
+In Japan, she released a CD of songs sung in Japanese entitled Who's Madusa.
 She owns a grooming, pet spa, and doggy bakery called Koolkats and Hotdogs in Lecanto, Florida.
 In February 2004, she provided commentary for boat races.